Mean Green Basketball Head Coach

 North Texas Vice President and director of athletics Wren Baker has announced the hiring of Grant McCasland as the program’s 18th men’s basketball coach on March 13, 2017.

 McCasland is an 18-year coaching veteran and arrives at North Texas after leading Arkansas State to a 20-win season for only the fourth time in ASU history.
 McCasland’s career winning percentage is an eye-popping 80 percent.
-The 20-12 record during his inaugural season at ASU is a 10-win improvement, which is the second-best turnaround in NCAA Division I basketball this year.
+The 20-12 record during his inaugural season at ASU was a 10-win improvement, which was the second-best turnaround in NCAA Division I basketball this year.
 Under McCasland’s guidance, the Red Wolves picked up eight non-conference wins over Division I opponents for the first time since 1990-91.
 McCasland has won 10 different coach of the year awards during his career.